garrettgman/garrettgman.github.io/draft.md

 This book will teach you the method of data science.
 You will learn how to use data to make scientific discoveries, and to justify those discoveries once they are made.
 Along the way, you will learn how to visualize data, build models, and make predictions.

-This chapter introduces data science as a specific method of reasoning that matches the structure of data to the structure of natural laws.
-This method of reasoning guides the techniques that you will learn in later chapters—techniques like data wrangling, data modelling, and data visualization.
+This chapter introduces the strategy behind data science: _data scientists search for evidence of natural laws in the structure of data_.
+This strategy guides the techniques that you will learn in later chapters—techniques like data wrangling, data modelling, and data visualization.

 ## The scientific worldview